 Try to make the water more appealing by adding flavor to it like tuna juice or chicken broth, both proven cat favorites!

 10. Cat Fountains

 Another form of running water, but this time specially designed for your cat’s drinking comfort.
-This is a great choice for busy households that don’t have much time to keep on changing the water bowl regularly.
+Your cat may need a fountain.
+Pet fountains like Drinkwell 360 is a great choice for busy households that don’t have much time to keep on changing the water bowl regularly.
 The water in the fountain keeps on running, so it remains fresh.
 Plus, it’s guaranteed to pique your kitty’s interest and invite them to drink more than the usual amount of water.
-These cat fountains come in different styles and configurations, and also look good with your home’s décor and do not take up that much of a space.
+These cat fountains come in different styles and configurations like the Big Max.
+They also look good with your home’s décor and do not take up that much of a space.

 11. Change Up The Water Bowls